Netflares/FingerprintRecognitionV2/README.md

 const int ImgHeight = 480;
 const int ImgWidth = 320;

-// create a new Util.PreprocessingMultithread.Processor object
+// create a new FingerprintRecognitionV2.Util.Processor object
 Processor proc = new();

 // load a fingerprint image